-Spatia l Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on functional geography Option 3: Focus development along the A1 corridor Option 4: New/expanded rural settlements Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects A1, the road with the most capacity to accommodate additional vehicles.
+Spatia l Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects Assumptions: • As per Option 1.
+Uncertainties: • As per Option 1.
+Option 3 Likely Sustainability Effects: When compared to Options 1 and 2 this option concentrates new development in a small number of settlements along the A1 corridor.
+This would concentrate additional private vehicles movements in a small number of places and on the A1, the road with the most capacity to accommodate additional vehicles.
 This should minimise any additional road congestion within the District's towns.
 However this approach would significantly increase the volume of traffic on the A1 itself and surrounding routes, with the potential to generate congestion at peak times.
 Additionally this option would direct development away from settlements with easy access to rail links.
 Furthermore the focus on warehousing and distribution employment uses would lead to increased HGV movements.
 It is acknowledged that the National Cycle Network runs through this area but does not represent the most logical connection between new areas of housing and employment growth.
 This option would focus investment on improvements to the A1 and surrounding routes.
 Mitigation: As per Option 1 New development would be expected to contribute to the reinforcement of existing, and the development of new, cycle and pedestrian infrastructure.
 Assumptions: As per Option 1.
-Uncertainties: • As per Option 1.
-Option 4 Likely Sustainability Effects: When compared to Options 1 and 2 will see significant new development in rural areas.
-Locating new development away from established centres of employment and service provision would increase the number and distance of trips made by private vehicle.

-Spatia l Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on functional geography Option 3: Focus development along the A1 corridor Option 4: New/expanded rural settlements Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects Compared to Option 3 this would lead to a more dispersed pattern of road usage, and would be less likely to exacerbate existing congestion problems in and around Worksop and Retford.
-Conversely this option also has the potential to bring new services and employment opportunities to the rural area, thereby minimising the need to travel.
-Particularly a large scale development in the form of a new village would be expected to provide some day-to-day services.
-Additionally this option would direct development away from settlements with easy access to rail links.
-However significant new development in the rural area has the potential to support the provision of new cycling and pedestrian infrastructure.
-Compared to other options this approach has the greatest potential to enhance connectivity of more rural settlements, including supporting the use of existing rural bus services.
+Spatia l Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Li Uncertainties: • As per Option 1.
+Option 4 Likely Sustainabili When compared to (rural areas.
+Locating employment and ser trips made by privat Compared to Option usage, and would be and around Worksop Conversely this optic employment opportu travel.
+Particularly a be expected to prov Additionally this opti easy access to rail li has the potential to infrastructure.
+Compared to other of connectivity of more rural bus services.
 Mitigation: As per Option 1.
-New development would be expected to contribute to the reinforcement of existing, and the development of new, cycle and pedestrian infrastructure.
-Assumptions: As per Option 1.
-Uncertainties: As per Option 1.
-The possible locations for new villages are currently unknown.
-The proximity to a town is likely to have a significant bearing on the frequency of bus services to any such development and the likelihood of residents using other forms of transport.
+New development existing, and the context of the second se ikely Sustainability Effects lity Effects: